Home Energy Rating: Usage

-Energy Rating Index (ERI) and related scales
+Energy Rating Index and related scales

-Ratings provide a relative energy use index called the Energy Rating Index.
-An Index of 100 represents the estimated energy performance equivalent to a home built to the 2006 IECC standards and an Index of 0 (zero) indicates that the building uses no net purchased energy (a Zero Energy Building).
+Home energy ratings provide a relative energy use index called the Energy Rating Index (ERI).
+An Index of 100 represents the estimated energy performance equivalent to a home built to the 2006 IECC standards, which is known as the reference home.
+An Index of 0 (zero) indicates that the building uses no net purchased energy (a Zero Energy Building).
 The lower the value, the better.

 For capitalizing a building's energy performance in the mortgage loan, certification of “White Tags” for private financial investors, and by the US government for verification of building energy performance for such programs as federal tax incentives, the United States Environmental Protection Agency’s Energy Star program and the U.S. Department of Energy’s Building America Program.

-Derivative calculations include the RESNET-proprietary HERStm Index, which is modified by RESNET's MINHERS Standards.
+The ERI Index is the only EnergyStar accepted index.
+However there are derivative calculations that include the RESNET-proprietary HERS Index which is modified by RESNET's MINHERS Standards.
 RESNET has publicly stated that the HERS Index modifies the ANSI Standards for their proprietary HERS Ratings.

 Additional ERI variants are modified by different iterations of the International Code Council (ICC) energy code.
-Typically differences include changes to mechanical ventilation.
+Typically differences include changes to mechanical ventilation, or seasonal/hourly calculation methods for modeling a buildings energy use.

+The "seasonal" option calculates energy performance based on typical weather patterns for each season of the year.
+This method assumes that the building's energy use is consistent with the average energy use for buildings in that region during that season.
+The "hourly" option, on the other hand, calculates energy performance based on hourly weather data for the entire year.
+This method takes into account variations in energy use due to changes in weather conditions throughout the year, and may be more accurate for buildings with complex energy systems or for buildings located in areas with extreme weather conditions.

 The HERS Index replaced the earlier "HERS Score", which ran in the opposite direction: The higher the value, the better.
-In 2009, the U.S. Department of Energy presented a new scale, the "EnergySmart Home Scale (E-Scale)", "based on" the HERS Index, apparently simply by subtracting the HERS Index from 100.
+In 2009, the U.S. Department of Energy presented a new scale, the "EnergySmart Home Scale (E-Scale)", "based on" the HERS Score, apparently simply by subtracting the HERS Index from 100.
 In this new scale, higher values correspond again to better performance.
+The U.S. Department of Energy then transitioned this into the Home Energy Score, a complete home energy rating system with separate providers and software tools from both RESNET and BSI.

 As of March 2022, a Carbon Index measurement has been added to ANSI 301-2019 through Addendum D-2022.